 Our Graduate Certificate programs, designed for mid-career professionals, integrate conflict analysis and resolution theory with practical techniques focused on specialized areas of study.

 A graduate certificate gives you the enhanced knowledge and abilities to advance in your career while enabling your work to have a wider impact.

-S-CAR's location in Northern Virginia, just four metro stops from downtown Washington, allows students to take advantage of opportunities at federal, state and local government offices, non-governmental organizations, advocacy networks, international organizations and the private business sector.
+The Carter School's location in Northern Virginia, just four metro stops from downtown Washington, allows students to take advantage of opportunities at federal, state and local government offices, non-governmental organizations, advocacy networks, international organizations and the private business sector.
 Alumni living in the region and other parts of the world provide students with additional opportunities for networking and collaboration.
 Some local organizations include:

 - Aga Khan Foundation

 - Better Business Bureau

 - Community Building Institute

 - District of Columbia Mayor's Office on Community Relations

 - Environmental Protection Agency

 - National Consortium for the Study of Terrorism and Response to Terrorism